Skip to content

 Operative Management

 Any triplane fracture with >2mm displacement or that is in 3 or 4 parts is likely to require ORIF (Open Reduction, Internal Fixation).
-Intra-articular reduction to within 2 mm is required for optimal treatment of these unique paediatric ankle fractures.
+Intra-articular reduction to within 2 mm is required to optimally treat these unique paediatric ankle fractures.

 A CT showing triplane fracture requiring ORIF with >2mm of displacement.
 You can clearly see why the fracture is called triplane, as it extends in 3 planes: coronal, sagittal and axial.
 Image from Orthobullets